Sort on Published Date;

 The Consolidated Tramway Co., of Roanoke, Virginia, has commenced the construction of the aerial tram, to extend from the Midget mine, on Gold hill, to the Gold Issue mill, on the northeastern slope of Carbonate hill.

-The distance to be traversed is about 10,800 ft., and will be built according to the Loop Section system, by which each section operates independent of the others.
+graphic for visual presentation of text The distance to be traversed is about 10,800 ft., and will be built according to the Loop Section system, by which each section operates independent of the others.

 Internet Source Text Link(s) {Found/Seen/Known]: